 Finally, we use the same algorithm to provide a personal holiday-budget estimate for all WalletHub members between now and Dec.
 25.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, U.S. Bureau of Labor Statistics, SimpleTuition, Tax Foundation, IRS.com, SlickDeals and TransUnion.
+Sources: Data used to create this ranking were collected as of October 21, 2025 from the U.S. Census Bureau, U.S. Bureau of Labor Statistics, SimpleTuition, Tax Foundation, IRS.com, SlickDeals and TransUnion.